sciclon/EBS_Snapshots/README.md

 The main idea is to have a centralized program to rule all the EBS volumes and snapshots.
 Besides you can  hook your code before running each snapshot and after it.

+Some features on they way

+* Synchronous  waiting state in create/delete snapshot getting a real complete/fail status.
+* Timeout to Synchronous  waiting state.
+* Timeout to prescript/postscript execution.
+* Pass some environment variable to prescript and postscript.